 It only takes a minute to say thank you, as showing your appreciation will go a very long way.

-Simply do the best job you can with the resources given to you and leave with a smile because that is our trademark.
+Simply do your best with the resources given to you and leave with a smile because that is our trademark.
 It’s up to you if you want to return again, but always let them see you shine!